NFL Honors

 The NFL Honors is an annual awards presentation in the National Football League (NFL).
+From 2012 to 2021, it was held on the day before the Super Bowl.
 Since 2022, the ceremony is held on the Thursday before the Super Bowl, in the game's host city.
 The presentation was pre-recorded for same-day broadcast from 2012 to 2020.
-The first ever live broadcast of the ceremony was on February 6, 2021.